 Sensitivity refers to how the input signal dynamics will trigger the synthesizer.

-Turning up the sensitivity will allow quieter input signal to trigger the oscillator more intensely.
+Turning up the sensitivity will allow quieter input signals to trigger the oscillator more intensely.
 Turning the sensitivity down will make it so that harder notes must be played to trigger the oscillator with the same intensity.

 Filter controls can adjust a number of different filter types in the pedal’s circuitry.
 Low-pass filters are common.
 High-pass, band-pass and wah-type filters may also be used.